Andrew Gurruwiwi: Life

 Following an accident in 1998, Gurruwiwi lost his eyesight.

 Andrew featured on recordings with his father Djalu.

 Career

 Andrew and brother Larry led the Bärra West Wind band, with Jason Guwanbal Gurruwiwi, Vernon Marritŋu Gurruwiwi, Dion Marimunuk Gurruwiwi, and Adrian Guyundu Gurruwiwi also listed as members of the band in 2010.
 The band released three studio albums between 2010 and 2020.

 In 2020, Gurruwiwi formed Andrew Gurruwiwi Band and released their debut single "Gatjumak" ("Go for It" in Yolngu Matha) in March 2022.

 In June 2021, they played at the Yarrapay Festival, at Buku-Larrnggay Mulka Art Centre in Yirrkala, along with Yothu Yindi, East Journey, and Yirrmal.

 Their debut album Sing Your Own Song was released in July 2024.

+On 17 June 2026 it was announced that five episodes of the popular children's TV program Bluey had been translated into Yolŋu Matha.
+Andrew Gurruwiwi provides the voice of Bluey's Grandad in the translated episodes, which will be released at the beginning of NAIDOC Week on 5 July 2026 on ABC iview, and will screen at the Garma Festival in August 2026.